-- 1. To understand and analyze the development of the Family Hope Program (PKH) and extreme poverty in Mimika District. - 2.
-To analyze the impact of the Family Hope Program (PKH) on influencing poverty levels.
+- 1. To understand and analyze the development of the Family Hope Program (PKH) and extreme poverty in the Mimika District. - 2.
+This study aimed to analyze the impact of the Family Hope Program (PKH) on poverty levels.

 1.3.
 Research Benefits